 The default way to update Home Assistant to the latest release, when available, is:

-After updating, you must restart Home Assistant for the changes to take effect.
+After updating, you must start/restart Home Assistant for the changes to take effect.
 This means that you will have to restart

 In the event that a Home Assistant version doesn’t play well with your hardware setup, you can downgrade to a previous release: